By Rick Steves

 In Denmark, as in the rest of Scandinavia, second-class seating offers the same comfort as first-class seating on southern-European trains.
 And if you're getting a rail pass, the decision may be made for you: Scandinavia Eurail Passes are only available in second class, whereas with the Eurail Select and Eurail Global passes, travelers 26 or older can only use a first-class pass.

-With other passes you've got a choice: Single-country Denmark passes, as well as two-country Denmark–Germany and Denmark–Sweden passes, offer both first and second-class options to any age of traveler (though youth discounts are only available on second-class passes).
+With other passes you've got a choice: Single-country Denmark passes, as well as two-country Denmark–Germany and Denmark–Sweden passes, offer both first and second-class options to any age of traveler.
 See our general advice for deciding between first and second class.

 Do I need to make seat reservations on Danish trains?

 Within Denmark, you can generally hop on any train with just your pass in hand.
 Reservations are required, though, on some international routes (such as overnight trains and Swedish-run high-speed trains serving Copenhagen), as indicated in online train schedules.
 Some reservations aren't available outside Europe, but they don't generally sell out terribly far in advance.
 Private and shared sleepers on night trains are both available with second-class rail passes.